sonic2kk/steamtinkerlaunch/README.md

 #####  Some additional Notes

-- On the first start Vortex warns that it is started with admin priviledges.
+- On the first start Vortex warns that it is started with admin privileges.
 Very likely wine related, just click it away, it won't pop up again
 - I tested ~25 games and they worked ootb, feel free to open an issue for a not (automatically) working game if you think this is a **stl** bug.
 (Nehrim doesn't seem to work (yet))
 - It was pretty much work to get this into the current state, but although I tested a lot there still might be glitches and problems.
   Also Vortex can stop working under linux/wine anytime after an update (as it already did before).